Six ways to be a good first date

 5. Relax and be honest, even in the bedroom

 Remember, he’s probably feeling as awkward as you are.
 Try to relax, make eye contact and share a bit about yourself.
-But beware the overshare, especially if you have ‘niche’ interests.
+But beware of oversharing, especially if you have ‘niche’ interests.
 At this early stage, he doesn’t need to know about your irritable bowel or how many terabytes of porn you have.

 If things go well and you end up getting invited in for ‘coffee’, be open about when you last got tested as well as how you’re going to manage your STI and HIV risk.
-That might be PrEP, the utilisation of an undetectable viral load as an HIV prevention strategy , condoms or a combination thereof.
+That might be PrEP, relying on an undetectable viral load as an HIV prevention strategy, condoms or even a combination.